lucifer1004/computer-book-notes/src/patterns_for_parallel_programming/chapter_2.md

-# Background and Jargon of Parallel Computing
+# Chapter 2 Background and Jargon of Parallel Computing

 <!-- toc -->